Join us this Sunday

 Catechism classes provide young and new Christians with additional instruction in the Reformed Doctrine.
-Classes are held each Wednesday at the church building for various age groups.
+Classes are held each Tuesday evening at Grace Christian School for various age groups.
 Both church members and guests are encouraged to participate.

 Grace Christian School (Elementary School)

-Located at 607 Dynes Rd. in Burlington, Grace Christian School provides a Christ Centered education for grades 1-8.
+Located at 497 Millgrove Side Road, Millgrove, Ontario, Grace Christian School provides a Christ Centered education for grades K-8.